Fire Investigator Visa Sponsorship Jobs in New York

 Which visa types are most common for fire investigator roles in New York?

-The H-1B is the most common visa category for fire investigators in New York, provided the role requires at least a bachelor's degree in fire protection engineering, forensic science, or a related field.
-Investigators moving between offices of a multinational insurer or engineering firm may qualify for an L-1 intracompany transfer.
+The H-1B visa is the most common visa category for fire investigators in New York, provided the role requires at least a bachelor's degree in fire protection engineering, forensic science, or a related field.
+Investigators moving between offices of a multinational insurer or engineering firm may qualify for an L-1 visa intracompany transfer.
 Candidates with exceptional credentials in fire forensics could explore the O-1A, though this requires substantial documented recognition in the field.

 Which cities in New York have the most fire investigator sponsorship jobs?